Molara Island: Environment and tourism

 Although the island is very rocky and impervious, there are various perennial springs and perhaps due to this abundance of water man has been able to live there for centuries.
-The vegetation cover of Molara is made up of very rich Maquis shrubland vegetation, with centuries-old olive trees, mastic trees and cistus, degraded in some stretches due to a vast fire that burned the southern part of the island in the '70s of the twentieth century.
+The vegetation cover of Molara is made up of very rich Maquis shrubland vegetation, with centuries-old olive trees, mastic trees and cistus, degraded in some stretches due to a vast fire that burned the southern part of the island in the 70s.
 There is wild livestock (cows and goats), abandoned by the previous property.
 To the east of cala di Chiesa stands the rock of the dinosaur, a bizarre natural sculpture shaped by the winds and the sea.
 On the south coast are the ruins of a lime kiln, produced in the past from the limestone of nearby Tavolara, by burning wood from Molara.

 Numerous species of seabirds nest on the island, such as the peregrine falcon and the rare Audouin's gull.
 Even the Manx shearwater is present with hundreds of pairs, unable to reproduce annually due to an immense population of rats.

 The island is privately owned and cannot be visited.